ashlesha1111/Iris_dataset/README.md

 This project demonstrates the process of building, training, and deploying a deep learning model for Iris flower classification using PyTorch inside Docker containers.
 The goal is to showcase the end-to-end pipeline from data preprocessing to model inference, all encapsulated within Docker for reproducibility and modularity.

+Iris Flower Classification – Deep Learning with Docker is an end-to-end machine learning pipeline that:

+Downloads and preprocesses the classic Iris dataset.

+Trains a deep learning model using PyTorch to classify flower species based on petal and sepal measurements.

+Saves the trained model (model.pth) for reuse.

+Performs batch inference on unseen data using the saved model.

+Runs the entire workflow in Docker containers, ensuring full environment isolation and reproducibility.

+Includes unit tests for both training and inference to ensure correctness and robustness.

+This project is ideal for demonstrating how to build, containerize, and deploy a machine learning solution with PyTorch + Docker — from data to predictions.

 ---

 Iris_dataset/